Trump and the Fed are throwing a party for banks

 Mnuchin isn't the only Goldman alum in the Trump administration.
 Former chief operating officer Gary Cohn heads Trump's Council of Economic Advisors.

 Dina Powell, who was in charge of many of Goldman's philanthropic efforts, is now a senior adviser to Trump too.
+He also has nominated Goldman veteran Jim Donovan to be Mnuchin's deputy in the Treasury department.

 And even though Trump's nominee to lead the SEC, lawyer Jay Clayton, isn't technically a former Goldman employee, he has represented Goldman and other large banks.
 Clayton's wife also works for Goldman.